aj-staton/security/README.md

 #### File Carving
 * I presented to the UofSC Cybersecurity club on April 11th, 2019 about the File Carving data recovery technique.
 Carving a JPG image from a word document is elementary in comparison to mass data recovery for investigations.
 This presentation was not created for this purpuse though; rather, I wanted to demonstrate the concept of [Magic Numbers](https://asecuritysite.com/forensics/magic) and file formats for data recovery.

+#### Kali Linux
+* On October 8th, 2019, I presented to the UofSC Army ROTC's Cyber cadets.
+I met with the group's XO to discuss the presentation, then decided to deliver information on the [Kali Linux](kali.org) operataing system.
+This operating system comes with toolkits for post-exploitation, network mapping and reconaissance, digital forensics, packet sniffing, and more cybersecurity-related needs.
+I wanted the Army Cyber cadets to have an awareness of why this operating system is important and how it can be used.

 ## Bro
 * I attended a workshop on the [Bro IDS](https://www.bro.org) at B-Sides Charelston in 2018.
 All workshop materials were given by Andrew Beard.